dereneaton/ipyrad/docs/raxml.rst

 Running raxml (HYBRID) across multiple nodes
 --------------------------------------------
-The HYBRID version of raxml is best used for large-scale bootstrapping when you have access to many cores spread across multiple compute nodes.
+The HYBRID version of raxml is best used for large-scale cluster analyses when you have access to many cores spread across multiple compute nodes.
-Because this version uses MPI you must call an MPI executable (e.g., mpiexec or mpirun) before the command to specify the number of nodes and then -T to specify the number of threads per node.
+Because this version uses MPI you must call an MPI executable (e.g., mpirun) before the command to specify the number of nodes and use -T to specify the number of threads per node.
 It is best that you are connected to many cores with the same number of cores.
+The command below spreads 4 jobs across nodes running each with 20 threads.

 .. code:: bash

     ## this is an example call to run raxml tree inference w/ bootstrapping
-    mpiexec -bynode -np 4 raxmlHPC-HYBRID-AVX2 -f a \    ## do rapid-bootstrapping & full search
+    mpirun -np 4 --map-by ppr:1:node:pe=20 raxmlHPC-HYBRID-AVX2 \
+                      -f a \    ## do rapid-bootstrapping & full search
                       -T 20 \                    ## number of threads available
                       -m GTRGAMMA \              ## use GTRGAMMA model -N 100 \                   ## 100 searches from parsimony start trees